Gorlenah/Http-Server-for-Hue/README.md

 - SERVER-IP: ip on which you want the server to respond
 - title: server graphic title
 - myTimezone: represents the timezone in which the lights are to be controlled, it will be useful in the event of an update, for now it is not necessary for correct operation
-- lightsArray: contains the identification numbers of the lights to be controlled (each number must be separated by a comma)
+- lightsArray: contains the identification numbers of the lights to be controlled (each number must be separated by a comma, except the last)

 ---